hull/hull-node/docs/CONNECTOR.md

 Here are the details about the api: [Context](./CONTEXT.md)

 ## Utils
-In addition to the Applications and Infrastcture the toolkit provides a variety of the utilities to perform most common actions of the ship.
+In addition to the Applications the toolkit provides a variety of the utilities to perform most common actions of the ship.
+Following list of handlers includes a prebuild Express routers which performs most common operations of connectors.

 ### actionHandler() `incoming`
 This is the simplest requests handler to expose custom logic through custom API POST endpoint.
 The possible usage is triggering a custom operation (like fetching historical data) or a webhook.
-Both handles data `incoming` into Hull platform.
+Both cases handle data `incoming` into Hull platform.
 However in case of busy webhook it's better to use `batcherHandler` which automatically group the incoming requests into batches.

 ```js
 const app = new Hull.App({}).server();